AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

     The number of blocks sent per second to a block device.

 memory_buf
+    The amount of memory used as buffers.

+memory_cached
     The amount of memory used as cache.

 memory_free